 Additional seismic investigations of the South Ukraine NPP were completed (para.
 2.1.1 of the National Report of Ukraine); an on-site seismic monitoring system was implemented in 2012.
+No provisions for supplementary actions

 7.2 Safety Improvement Measures at Chornobyl NPP